-On call 24 hours a day, 7 days a week and investigates homicides and other deaths, attempted homicides, aggravated batteries, sexual batteries, domestic violence, robberies, arson (involving injuries to persons), violent crimes against the elderly, and crimes against children (both physical and sexual).
+The Major Crimes Division consists of several squads responsible for the follow-up investigation of the various types of crimes committed in Pasco County.
+The members are on call 24 hours a day, 7 days a week and investigate homicides, other deaths, attempted homicides, aggravated batteries, sexual batteries, economic crimes, domestic violence, robberies, arson (involving injuries to persons), violent crimes against the elderly and crimes against children (both physical and sexual).

-The Unit is also responsible for various secondary assignments, such as the Missing/Abducted Child (MAC) Team.

-Due to the complexity of these investigations and jurisdictional issues, investigators work very closely with other agencies including the Secret Service, FBI, U.S. Postal Inspectors, the Florida Attorney General’s Office and the FDLE.
-The Sergeant and three Economic Crimes detectives are members of a Task Force with the the U.S. Secret Service.
+The Economic Crimes Unit is comprised of a sergeant, eight detectives, a civilian investigator and a secretary.
+The Economic Crimes Unit investigates complex, organized frauds throughout the county.
+Some of these crimes include identity theft, forgery, exploitation of the elderly, schemes to defraud, counterfeiting and money laundering.
+In 2016 the investigative unit was tasked with the investigation of 1,726 cases.
+Due to the complexity of these investigations and jurisdictional issues, investigators work very closely with other agencies including the United States Secret Service, Federal Bureau of Investigation, United States Postal Inspectors, the Florida Attorney’s General Office and the Florida Department of Law Enforcement.
+The sergeant and three economic crimes detectives are members of a task force with the U.S. Secret Service.
 There are also two detectives who specialize in the investigation of construction fraud and unlicensed contractors.

 - Credit Education: Establishing good credit